 As a member of the Reid Hospital Foundation Board of Directors for over 20 years, he was instrumental in the plans for the new Reid Health.
 He was on the board to preserve the historic Quakertown settlement on Brookville Lake.
 Max considered his greatest honor when the Earlham Athletic Hall of Fame inducted him as a member in 1997.
 He also is remembered for the authorship of five books with one honoring former referee the late Don McBride entitled “Somebody Stole the Pea Out of My Whistle” and one telling of the boyhood adventures “Spinning Through Clouds” from 1936 to 1941 when Max flew almost daily at his father’s airport at Lynn as Randolph County’s first airport.

 Calling for Max will be from 10:00 a.m –1:00 p.m. on Saturday, August 10 at Smith-McQuiston & Webster Funeral Home in Fountain City.
 A memorial service will follow with burial and military rites at Quaker Lynn Cemetery.
 Pastor Eric Knight will officiate.

 The family would like to thank the staff at Ambassador for their thoughtful care of Max.
 In addition, the family is grateful to all who visited him through the years.
 In lieu of flowers, please send contributions to the Reid Health Foundation, 1100 Reid Parkway, Richmond, IN 47374.

-To send flowers to Rev. Max E. Knight's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Max E. Knight, please visit our floral store.